ansys/pyensight/doc/source/calc_functions.rst

-Computes a scalar variable that is the minimum distance at each node of the origin part and field parts and the closest point on any element in origin part.
-This distance is unsigned (if the origin part normal vector is not supplied).
+Computes a scalar variable that is the minimum distance at each node of the origin part and field parts and the closest point on any element in the origin part.

+- If the origin part normal vector is not supplied, this distance is unsigned.
-If the origin part normal vector is supplied, then the distance is signed.
+- If the origin part normal vector is supplied, the distance is signed.

 .. note::
     The origin part normal vector must be a per node variable.
-If the origin part normal is calculated using the :ref:`Normal() <Normal>` calculator function, then it is a per element variable and must be moved to the nodes using the calculator :ref:`ElemToNode() <ElemToNode>` function.
-If this per node, origin part normal vector variable defined at the origin part is supplied, the direction of the normal is used to return a signed distance function with distances in the direction of the normal being positive.
+If the origin part normal is calculated using the :ref:`Normal() <Normal>` calculator function, it is a per element variable and must be moved to the nodes using the :ref:`ElemToNode() <ElemToNode>` calculator function.
+If it per node, origin part normal vector variable defined at the origin part is supplied, the direction of the normal is used to return a signed distance function with distances in the direction of the normal being positive.

 Once the closest point in the origin part has been found